 William F. Griffin spent eight months in a POW Hospital in Meinnigen, Germany until the camp was liberated by General Patton’s 11th Armored Tank Division.

 In 2002 Vance Stewart, the brother of bombardier Lt.
-William C. Stewart, Jr. wrote a book “Three Against One: Churchill, Roosevelt, Stalin vs. Adolph Hitler” in which he included a letter written by navigator Lt.
+William C. Stewart, Jr. wrote a book “Three Against One: Churchill, Roosevelt, Stalin vs. Adolph Hitler” in which he included a letter by navigator Lt.
 Marsh to the bombardier’s mother.
 The two airmen had flown together “in the nose” for three or four missions prior to the one on September 12th.
 Along with other members of the crew they were preparing to dive out when the plane started a spin.
 Lt.
 Stewart was thrown back up into the nose.
 The plane exploded before he was able to get out.

 Marsh wrote that four of them were brought together as POW’s.
 My assumption is that three of the the POW’s were Pilot 1st Lt.
 Charles C. Wegener, navigator 1st Lt.
 Donald C. Marsh, and engineer T/Sgt.
 Joseph Stroyoff.
 Griffin was recovering in the German hospital.